jorge-hc/odin-recipes/README.md

 # odin-recipes
-Odin Recipes page made by Jorge H.
+Odin project for a simple html recipes page
-It includes images, links, lists...
+Show the use of html basics, images, links, headings, bold, italic and linking between pages